 Participation in CCA regulatory and legislative affairs is a critical aspect of VCEA's long-term planning, operations, and risk management strategy that will grow in importance as VCEA draws closer to full operations.
 At present, LEAN Energy is providing regulatory monitoring and reporting on key regulatory issues affecting emergent CCAs.
+Once the contract with legal counsel, Keyes & Fox, is finalized we anticipate that most of the regulatory monitoring and subsequent action items will shift to their service contract.
 Cal-CCA, a statewide trade association of which VCEA is now a full member, participates in regulatory proceedings and also provides coordinated legislative support in Sacramento.
-Once the contract with Keyes & Fox, VCEA's regulatory counsel, commences we anticipate that most or all of the regulatory monitoring and action items will shift to their service contract.